 Other expenses: Travel in and out of Chad-airfare and then bus tickets to and from Abeche from N’Djamena.
 Cell phone and internet.

 MN’s room, bath: The room is connected to the main house but has an entrance from the outside courtyard.
 Our house is in an enclosed courtyard.
 The bathroom is outside.
 Shower and toilet with a Western style seat but you flush it with a bucket of water.
 She could use the bathroom inside our house while she was with the children.

 Doctor?
 Several of the ex-pats living here are doctors

 Hospital?
 The French Military Base and local hospitals

 Internet/cell service?
 She could buy a cell phone and internet.
 Internet is not great but wi-fi is available.

 Meet plane?
 Yes

 Anything else?
 She would have the opportunity to learn some Arabic while she was here if she wanted to.

-• The person would be living with an American family who has been living cross culturally for 11 years.
+• The person would be living with an American family who has been living cross culturally full time since 2006.

 • Sharing meals with our family and one night/week of fellowship with Keith and Tricia after kids are in bed